akade/Akade.IndexedSet/README.md

 Reasons
 - Simple and yet effective:
-  - Allows computed, compund, custom values to be indexed...
+  - Allows computed, compound, custom values to be indexed...
 - Performance: No reflection at work and no (runtime) code-gen necessary
 - AOT-friendly